 Benefits of Working at Culver Summer Schools & Camps

-- Room and board in dorms or barracks (Upper Camp Counselors), motels (most instructors and administration) or cabins (Junior Woodcraft & Woodcraft Counselors), plus all meals in the camp dining halls
+- Room and board in dorms or barracks (Upper School Counselors), motels (most instructors and administration) or cabins (Junior Woodcraft & Woodcraft Counselors), plus all meals in the camp dining halls

 - Married staff with families may be housed in the Academy motel

 - Children of staff may attend Culver Summer Schools & Camps at a reduced tuition

 - Camp uniforms for daily wear includes polo shirts, t-shirts and shorts.
 Some positions require